baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 Flows are configured separately for each instance of Capture, and can be customized.
 This example uses ~iPhone optimized flows named webViewProfile and webViewSignIn.
+If you so choose, you can use the webViewDemo flow name with the markup in index-oneflow.html to have all screens on one page using one flow.

 #### Widget Settings